generic-team-name/mood-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To open the project, create a React App and import all the files here.
+Then, in the same folder, install react-bootstrap, bootstrap, styled-components, react-router-dom, and recharts.
+Run yarn start, and the website will open in your browser.

 ## Available Scripts